KunzanLiu/kunzanliu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a second year graduate student at MIT EECS, working at Computational Biophotonics Laboratory advised by Prof. [Sixian You](https://www.rle.mit.edu/yougroup/).
+I work on designing optics and algorithms for label-free multiphoton microscopy to study complex multicellular dynamics.

+I received my B.E. degree in Electronic Engineering from Tsinghua University in 2022, where I worked on dimensionality reduction for wireless communications with Prof. [Linglong Dai](http://oa.ee.tsinghua.edu.cn/dailinglong/).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.